 I am overweight, and I’m lucky, or should I say, unlucky that I look slimmer than I am.
 Truth is, based on my BMI, I’m severely obese.
 Writing those words are like a punch in the face.
 It hurt.
 It hurt a lot, but it’s the truth.
 That weight combines with my extreme sedentary life brought a bunch of problems in the last years.
 I have a very high blood pressure (controlled with medications) for my age.
 I also have sleep apnea, which could disappear if I was losing weight.
 It’s been years that I’m sleeping with a CPAP and it’s a pain in the ass.
 I also have ADHD, general anxiety and I am a good candidate for depressions, since I made one in 2015.
 I’m also constantly lacking energy, which isn’t surprising seeing how I (don’t) nourish my body.
 Last week, my blood tests came back with another bad news: I’m pre-diabetic.
 I guess it’s what I needed to start taking my physical health seriously.
 Moving more, eating better and losing weight will fix some issues and help in other areas of my life.
 I need to take actions before it’s too late.

 Every week, I’ll update this article with a small review on how the last seven days went.
+Every day, I will record a small video sharing about the day, my insights, issues and victories.
 It will be a way for me to be accountable, find what is working for me and hopefully, to inspire others.

 I. Will.
 Fucking.
 Do.
 This!